Choosing the Right Lenticular Sheet for Inkjet Printer

 Co-founder of ViCGI.com

-Since the release of our article 3D Lenticular Printing Interlacing Algorithm Illustrated Using Photoshop, we have received many emails asking the question where lenticular sheets can be purchased.
-We suggest checking out Microlens for quality lenticular sheets.
+Since the release of our article 3D Lenticular Printing Interlacing Algorithm Illustrated Using Photoshop, we have received many emails asking the question of where lenticular sheets can be purchased.
+Years ago we highly recommended Microlens unfortunately it went out of business in April 2021.
 Company such as Pacur also manufactures lenticular sheets but its focus is to supply to printers in large quantity.
-For small quantity no one in the US can beat the prices offered by Microlens.
+ViCGI is now taking the role of Microlens and is selling lenticular sheets to the hobbyists.

 Before buying your lenticular sheets, it is always a good idea to know about the specifications.
 It is the purpose of this article to help you identify the common attributes you will need to be aware of when you choose a lenticular sheet for your small scale DIY lenticular printing projects.

 What is a lenticular sheet?

 A lenticular sheet is a translucent plastic sheet with a set of small convex lenses on one side and a flat surface on the other side.
 It is the magic of these small convex lenses that transform a 2D image into a variety of visual illusions.
 Viewers can see lenticular special effects when the orientation of a lenticular sheet is changed.

 Making an eye-catching lenticular print is the combination of good art and science.
 Choosing the correct lens is just as important as choosing a beautiful scene.
 Just as with any plastic, lenticular sheets also have a set of specifications for different uses and applications.
 In general, there are eight parameters that will help you decide the type of sheet you need for your project: